trojal/rozero-notes/dev-notes/en/32-2018-03-12-march-14-2018-updates-released.md

 The king of the army tries to visit the royal tomb, but he can't at this time.
 I hear this story from the soldiers and suddenly get the invitation to go into the tomb.

-※ Are the quest is completed, you can enter the royal tomb
+※ After the quest is completed, you can enter the royal tomb

 ※ 5 kinds of daily quests are available